 Ahead of Your Tour

-• Make sure your passport will be valid at least six months AFTER the date of your scheduled return to the U.S.
+• Make sure your passport will be valid at least three (3) months BEYOND the date of your scheduled return to the U.S. See “Passports, Visas and Documents” section below for more details.

 • Please check current CDC recommendations for travel to Spain and consult with your doctor about general travel vaccinations you should have as precaution for travel.
 See the “Health and Inoculations” section below.